Gibberlings3/framed/framed/readme.framed.english.txt

-v1.4 - improved chapter saves so reloads are smoother v1.5 - updated this readme to include credit to Audacity for making the sound files, skipped the quest entry for going to Gorion's room, closed out the Investigating the Iron Throne quest in the journal when documents found, removed Tamoko changes, allowed FF to once again follow out of IT HQ, put in alternate diaries properly (leaving in original if normal ch 6 is done), smoothed out chapter transitions v1.5.1 - updated this readme to include the changes in v1.5 in history
+v1.4 - improved chapter saves so reloads are smoother v1.5 - updated this readme to include credit to Audacity for making the sound files, skipped the quest entry for going to Gorion's room, closed out the Investigating the Iron Throne quest in the journal when documents found, removed Tamoko changes, allowed FF to once again follow out of IT HQ, put in alternate diaries properly (leaving in original if normal ch 6 is done), smoothed out chapter transitions v1.5.1 - updated this readme to include the changes in v1.5 in history v1.6 - new versions of the chapter text narrations built using Real-Time-Voice-Cloning and Audacity

 ------------------------------------------------------------------------
 LEGAL INFORMATION